 While this is not a strict list of criteria for Nowhere, the same principles apply.

-Should we form a Barrio? - Barrios vs Free-camping
+Should we form a Barrio?

 There is very little that you can't do Free Camping which you can do as a barrio.
 The main differences are: